vraj2010/vraj2010/README.md

 ## 📂 Featured Projects

 ### [Hackonauts](https://github.com/vraj2010/Hackonauts)
+Hackonauts is a comprehensive social media analysis project built using Langflow and Python APIs, leveraging a pre-fed dataset.
+It includes features like sentiment analysis, trend identification, and user engagement metrics.
+Additionally, the project integrates a ChatBot powered by DataStax Astra and OpenAI API Key, offering interactive and user-friendly conversational insights.

 ### [EduCase](https://github.com/vraj2010/EduCase)
 A modern educational platform designed to streamline learning and foster collaboration among students and educators.
 Explore innovative features aimed at enhancing the educational experience.